Convergence Bound and Critical Batch Size of Muon Optimizer: Related Works

 \section{Related Works}

-Several studies have investigated the theoretical properties and convergence behavior of Muon.
-Bernstein and Newhouse connected Muon to momentum applied in the steepest descent direction under a spectral norm constraint \cite{Bernstein2024Old}.
-Li and Hong provided a pioneering analysis assuming Frobenius norm Lipschitz smoothness \cite{Li2025ANo}.
-Pethick et al. studied Muon in the context of optimization methods that use linear minimization oracles for norm balls, and established a convergence rate \cite{Pethick2025Tra}.
+Several studies have investigated the theoretical properties and convergence behavior of Muon. \citet{Bernstein2024Old} connected Muon to momentum applied in the steepest descent direction under a spectral norm constraint. \citet{Li2025ANo} provided a pioneering analysis assuming Frobenius norm Lipschitz smoothness. \citet{Pethick2025Tra} studied Muon in the context of optimization methods that use linear minimization oracles for norm balls, and established a convergence rate.
 Connections to other optimizers have also been explored.
-Shah et al. showed that Shampoo and SOAP reduce to Muon under simplifying assumptions \cite{Ess2025Pra}.
-Kovalev proposed and analyzed a stochastic non-Euclidean trust-region method that includes Muon as a special case \cite{Kovalev2025Und}.
-Similarly, An et al. proposed an adaptive structured gradient optimization algorithm that matches Muon in its momentum-free variant \cite{An2025ASG}.
-Other studies have explored specific properties and extensions of Muon.
-Petrov et al. proposed and analyzed a zeroth-order version \cite{Petrov2025Lev}.
-Chen et al. demonstrated Muon's compatibility with the Lion-$\mathcal{K}$ algorithm \cite{Chen2024Lio} and showed that Muon with weight decay implicitly solves an optimization problem with a spectral norm constraint \cite{Chen2025Muo}.
-Shen et al. presented a comprehensive analysis of Muon's convergence rate in comparison to gradient descent \cite{Shen2025Ont}.
-The core concepts of gradient orthogonalization and dualization, which are central to Muon, were introduced in the foundational works by Carlson and Flynn \cite{Carlson2015Sto,Flynn2017The}.
+Shah et al. showed that Shampoo and SOAP reduce to Muon under simplifying assumptions \citep{Ess2025Pra}. \citet{Kovalev2025Und} proposed and analyzed a stochastic non-Euclidean trust-region method that includes Muon as a special case.
+Similarly, \citet{An2025ASG} proposed an adaptive structured gradient optimization algorithm that matches Muon in its momentum-free variant.
+Other studies have explored specific properties and extensions of Muon. \citet{Petrov2025Lev} proposed and analyzed a zeroth-order version .
+Chen et al. demonstrated Muon's compatibility with the Lion-$\mathcal{K}$ algorithm \citep{Chen2024Lio} and showed that Muon with weight decay implicitly solves an optimization problem with a spectral norm constraint \citep{Chen2025Muo}. \citet{Shen2025Ont} presented a comprehensive analysis of Muon's convergence rate in comparison to gradient descent. \citet{Lau2025Pol} introduced PolarGrad, a unifying framework for matrix-aware preconditioned methods including Muon, and established convergence rates.
+The core concepts of gradient orthogonalization and dualization, which are central to Muon, were introduced in the foundational works by \citet{Carlson2015Sto} and \citet{Flynn2017The}.
+On the practical side, \citet{Naganuma2025Ada} derived a non-Euclidean gradient noise scale for spectral descent (including Muon) and used it to build an adaptive batch-size schedule, providing a complementary, empirically driven perspective on the critical batch size of Muon; however, their analysis does not account for the effects of momentum $\beta$ or weight decay $\lambda$.
+The convergence rates of major related works are summarized in Table \ref{tab:rates}.
+Our contribution is, to our knowledge, the first study to analyze the Muon gradient norm using both Nesterov momentum and weight decay.